 In the free-, as well as the pro-version, data on your computer will be synchronized automatically so they are always available.
 On your mobile device, you can choose which files you want to synchronize.
 Otherwise your phone’s memory could be used up pretty quick.
 If you are mostly storing text files, the free storage of Dropbox will most likely be enough.
 Dropbox also uses a distinction between the source of a synchronization to determine the maximum file size.
 Without making use of the Dropbox client or app, the file size is limited to 10 GB – however, there is no such limitation when the client or app is being used to synchronize a file.

 In combination with a secure zero knowledge end-to-end encryption, with an encryption software like Boxcryptor, Dropbox is our favorite for the private use of the cloud.

 If you want to choose one of the popular cloud storage solutions, described above, consider protecting your data with the independent zero-knowledge end-to-end encryption of Boxcryptor.
-By doing so, you detach the protection of your private data from its' storage location.
-Furthermore, will no one other than you be able to decipher your data - this is ensured by Boxcryptor’s zero-knowledge standard.
+By doing so, you detach the protection of your private data from its storage location.
+Furthermore, no one other than you will be able to decipher your data - this is ensured by Boxcryptor’s zero-knowledge standard.